-He performed the Pontic lyra for BBC Radio 3, as well as in many other BBC radio programmes.
-In August 2004, he performed the main music theme of the BBC for the Olympic Games of Athens with the opera band Amici and Prague Symphony Orchestra.
+He performed the Pontic lyra for BBC Radio 3, as well as many other BBC radio programs.
+In August 2004 he performed the main music theme of the BBC for the Olympic Games of Athens with the opera band Amici and Prague Symphony Orchestra.
 He has also collaborated with Ostad Ardeshir Kamkar on the Persian kamancheh in Tehran (August 2004).
 In May 2005, he performed at Herodus Atticus Theatre in Acropolis, Athens, accompanied by ERT Contemporary Music Orchestra in the opening ceremony of the Athens Festival and in June 2005 he performed the Oratorio ‘Kosmas o Aitolos' (by Mimis Plessas) in Veria, Greece.

-Matthaios has shown a great interest in the stringed family of musical instruments; he plays instruments such as the violin, laghouto (Greek lute), oud, the Greek bouzouki, guitar, the Persian kamancheh, the Afghan rubab, as well as the Afghan and the Uzbek ghichaks.
-Having participated in many music concerts and recordings, Matthaios has managed to put forward a personal statement over the musical tradition he embraces and to which he has devoted his life.
+Tsahouridis has shown a great interest in the stringed family of musical instruments; he plays instruments such as the violin, laghouto (Greek lute), oud, the Greek bouzouki, guitar, the Persian kamancheh, the Afghan rubab, as well as the Afghan and the Uzbek ghichaks.
+Having participated in many music concerts and recordings, he has managed to put forward a personal statement over the musical tradition he embraces and to which he has devoted his life.